gShrike/progress-visualization/README.md

 - [x] job number one is plotting that curve- % through the program on the x axis, number of standards (in order) completed on the Y
 As a stretch, taking a median average is OK, but what I'd _really_ like to see is the distribution at each point.
 What's the density of students who have completed 5 standards at 10% through the program?
 7 standards?
 0 standards?

-- [] job number two is being to plot a particular student's progress *against* that line what was the path they took, and are they current above the median or below the median?
+- [x] job number two is being to plot a particular student's progress *against* that line what was the path they took, and are they current above the median or below the median?
 How far above and below?
-  - add loading when changing name
-  - add nothing as default
-  - style a bit

 - [] job number three is being able to adjust the end date for a student and repaint their curve accordingly we want to be able to play with the end date to see if that puts them above the curve, so we can better calculate extensions